After your device has been added, you can modify the settings of each enrolled device individually.

 Additional resolutions for quad view panoramic or fisheye panoramic are displayed when modifying a panoramic camera.

 - Click Clients and then, from the Number of devices column, click the client account that the device is added to.

-then set the following, as required:
+following, as required:

 - The name of your device, as identified on the customer’s Devices page.
 If there are many devices, enter a name that is easy to recognize and find.

 - The time zone that the video unit is installed in.

 - A read-only field that indicates the video encoder's channel input that an analog camera is connected to.
 Video encoders are available with either single or multi-channel inputs.
 This setting only appears for cameras that are connected to video encoders.

 - The camera plan for your video recordings.
 For information about camera plans, see www.genetec.com/solutions/all-products/stratocast/overview#Plans.
 Camera plans apply to cameras, not video encoders.
 Each camera that is connected to a video encoder can have its own individual plan.
 As a result, video encoders are billed according to the number of channel inputs that it has.
 For example, if you add a video encoder that has four channel inputs, you are charged for all four, regardless of whether you are using all four.